michaelbromley/skqw/README.md

 The docs are generated from markdown files in the `docs/source` folder.

+## Building The Docs

+The docs are build with Hexo.
+In development, go to the `/docs` folder and run `hexo serve`

+To deploy, run `hexo generate --deploy`

 ## Troubleshooting (Windows)

 #### Visualizations don't react to audio